Skip to main content

 Bord Gáis Energy18.5c/kWhPart of Centrica group.

-Energia18.5c/kWhAlso offers bundle with import tariff.
+Energia18.5c/kWhAlso offers import + export bundle tariff.

 Flogas18.5c/kWhClean Export Premium tariff.

-Self-Consumption vs. Export — What's More Valuable?
+Self-Consumption vs. Export: What's More Valuable?

 Using your own solar electricity (self-consumption) saves you 30–43c/kWh by avoiding grid imports.
 Exporting earns you 15–32c/kWh.
 Self-consumption is therefore always more valuable.
-A battery can increase your self-consumption rate from a typical 30–40% to 60–80%, reducing what you export and maximising savings.
+A solar battery can increase your self-consumption rate from a typical 30–40% to 60–80%, reducing what you export and maximising savings.

 How do you complete the NC6 form for solar export?